MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 The compounding is invisible {{< link "https://c2.com/doc/oopsla92.html" >}}until it becomes catastrophic{{< /link >}}.
 Each "just this once" decision seems perfectly rational in isolation.
-We'll skip writing tests this sprint—we're behind schedule.
-We'll copy-paste this code instead of refactoring the abstraction—it's faster.
-We'll merge this PR without proper review—the customer is waiting.
-Every single choice makes sense at the moment.
+We'll skip writing tests this sprint: we're behind schedule.
+We'll copy-paste this code instead of refactoring the abstraction: it's faster.
+We'll merge this PR without proper review: the customer is waiting.

+_Every single choice_ makes sense at the moment.
 But compound interest doesn't care about individual moments.
 It cares about trajectories.

+{{< image src="img/technical-debt.png"  caption="(from https://vincentdnl.com/drawing)" ratio="3x2" image-width="768" class="rounded" >}}

 Here's the key insight: companies can't feel technical debt in real-time the way they feel customer churn or cost overruns.
 The credit card sends you a statement every month showing exactly how much you owe.
 Technical debt has no